-Faculty advisor/chair: Graduate students must proactively seek a faculty supervisor in their first semester to help them develop an appropriate interactive Plan of Study (see below).
+Faculty advisor/chair: PhD students must proactively seek a faculty supervisor in their first semester to help them develop an appropriate interactive Plan of Study (see below).
 The advisor must be a member of the graduate faculty in the student's degree program.
-Master's and certificate students are typically advised by their approach/program head.

-Staff advisor: SHESC's Graduate Student Academic Support Specialist can guide students through the application process, orientation, funding, course registration, degree progress, various ASU administrative situations and graduation.
+Staff advisor: SHESC's Graduate Student Advisor can guide students through the application process, orientation, funding, course registration, degree progress, various ASU administrative situations and graduation.

-Interactive Plan of Study (iPOS): Students are required to file an interactive Plan of Study prior to completion of half of the credits toward their degree, or sooner.
-We recommend filing by the end of the first year with approvals by the School and the Graduate College.
+Interactive Plan of Study (iPOS): Students are required to file an interactive Plan of Study prior to completion of half of the credits toward their degree or sooner.
+We recommend filing by the end of the first year with approval by the School and the Graduate College.
 The iPOS will include specific degree requirements, such as courses and a culminating experience.
-SHESC's Graduate Student Academic Support Specialist should be the initial contact for all students regarding these requirements.
+SHESC's Graduate Student Advisor should be the initial contact for all students regarding these requirements.
 Once the iPOS has been approved at all levels, students can log into MyASU to complete or alter information about their committee or courses, file a petition, and track degree milestones (such as comprehensive examinations, dissertation proposals and graduation deadlines).
 Links to information appropriate to your stage in the program will also be available via MyASU.
-More information is available at https://graduate.asu.edu/current-students/completing-your-degree/your-plan-study-ipos.